 The Birth of Practical Wing Chun

-Master Wan, Can you tell us about yourself?
+Master Wan, can you tell us about yourself?

 Wing Chun is a very efficient and practical fighting system and is particularly suited for self-defence on the streets.
 I first met my Sifu, the late Wong Shun Leung, in the 1960s.
-He was just about to open his school and I was the first student to sign up.
-I became very fascinated by the practicability of the system, but never thought I would one day be teaching Wing Chun professionally.
+He was just about to open his school, and I was the first student to sign up.
+I became very fascinated by the practicability of the system but never thought I would one day be teaching Wing Chun professionally.
 I promised my Sifu that I would not teach full time as long as he was still teaching.

 Can you tell us how you developed Practical Wing Chun?

 The reason our stance differs from traditional Wing Chun is due to the natural knee position.
 We still have the triangle that many traditional Wing Chun styles emphasise, but our penetrating triangle does not end so near the front of our body.
-It enables us to penetrate deeper with our stance when moving forward, whilst maintaining a very natural knee and leg position.
-It more closely relates to the way humans walk, making the movement as natural as possible whilst maintaining good biomechanics.
-Through experimentation, I have also found that this position is much safer against the pressure of a kick towards the knee.
+It enables us to penetrate deeper with our stance when moving forward and maintaining a very natural knee and leg position.
+It more closely relates to the way humans walk, making it as natural as possible whilst maintaining good biomechanics.
+I have also found that this position is much safer against the pressure of a kick towards the knee.

 If the foot and knee are facing in, receiving a kick would cause terrible damage to the knee and ligaments.
 Whilst the foot is facing forward, a direct kick to the knee will hurt, of course, but not cause disabling damage.
-The main advantages are that it is more natural for stepping, balance, and changing direction, and it gives a more stable and natural knee position to transmit force.
+The main advantages are that it is more natural for stepping, balance, and changing direction, and it gives a more stable knee position to transmit force.

-It must be understood that forward actions differ from backwards movements.
+Advancing actions differ from backwards movements.
 All this combined with breathing, body structure and angles helps with power generation.

 Can you give some advice to our readers on how to flank effectively?

-Our practical Wing Chun punch is actually very similar to a boxing punch in structure, speed and power, while managing to cover the center.
-You can surely punch very powerfully without covering the center, but you will have to rely on speed and hope that your opponent is slower than you or cannot control the space properly.
-We want to own the center and rely on technical skills instead.
+Our practical Wing Chun punch is very similar to a boxing punch in structure, speed and power.
+But our technique covers the centre.
+You can punch very powerfully without covering the centre, but you will have to rely on speed and hope that your opponent is slower than you or cannot control the space properly.
+We want to own the centre and rely on technical skills instead.

-Master Wan can you tell us how you came to use the precise angle 135?
+Master Wan, can you tell us how you came to use the precise angle 135?

 Can you explain the ‘Soft power’ of Wing Chun?
 Is this an internal concept?
 How can one soften up and develop “Internal power”?

 Many internal Chinese kung-fu systems include the word “Sung” in their style.
-It means “Loose”.
-Some practitioners interpret it incorrectly and have a complete lack of structure.
+It means “loose”.
+Some practitioners misinterpret this, leading to a complete lack of structure.
 I always tell my students to be “Fong Sung”, which means “Relaxed”.

 You might be able to do that when young, but if you don’t rely on developing your technical skills, you might not go far while ageing.